KonstantinRiedl/CBOGlobalConvergenceAnalysis/README.md

-# CEBasedCBOAnalysis
+# EnergyBasedCBOAnalysis
-Numerical illustration of a convex envelope based analysis framework for consensus based optimization
+Numerical illustration of a novel analysis framework for consensus based optimization

-Version 1.0
+Version 2.0

-Date 30.03.2021
+Date 04.04.2021

 ------